fgilde/MudBlazor.Extensions/README.md

 Latest Changes:
 <!-- CHANGELOG:START -->
 <!-- Copied from CHANGELOG.md on 2024-09-23 15:35:55 -->
+ - 8.8.0 > Update MudBlazor to 8.8.0 and other Packages to latest version
+ - 8.8.0 > Fix Bug in MudExOneDriveFilePicker where the file couldnt be loaded when AutoLoadDataBytes is true
+ - 8.7.0 > Update MudBlazor to 8.7.0
+ - 8.7.0 > Fix bug in SnapDrag Mode for dialog
  - 8.6.1 > New finally implemented SnapDrag Mode for dialog.
 Sample available [here](https://www.mudex.org/dialog-snap)
  - 8.6.0 > Improve performance for lightbulb on cards
  - 8.6.0 > Update MudBlazor to 8.6.0